atbcb/usab-uswds/_pages/about/policy/p-privacy.md

 ## Submitting Privacy Act Requests

-Under the Privacy Act, you are entitled to ask the Access Board to confirm whether we possess records about you, access such records, and request their amendment or correction.
+Under the Privacy Act, you are entitled to ask the Access Board to confirm whether we have records about you, access such records, and request their amendment or correction.
 If you wish to submit a Privacy Act request, you may send a written request through one of the methods listed below.
-Please note that, in addition to describing the records sought, you will need to provide verification of your identify (if seeking records about yourself) or authority to access the requested records (if you are an authorized representative seeking records on someone else's behalf).
+Please note that, in addition to describing the records sought, you will need to provide verification of your identity, such as a copy of your state-issued driver's license or identification card, or passport.
+If you want to request information on another's behalf, you must submit proof that you are an authorized representative and proof of your identity and the identity of the person whose records are being sought.
+For additional information on requesting records under the Privacy Act, see the [Access Board Privacy Act Regulations](https://www.ecfr.gov/current/title-36/chapter-XI/part-1121).

-> **Via Email:**
->> <privacy@access-board.gov>
+The Access Board very rarely maintains records that fall under the Privacy Act.
+Most records containing information about individuals are records pertaining to:
+- past employees of the Access Board;
+- current employees of the Access Board;
+- contractors of the Access Board;
+- applicants for employment of the Access Board; or
+- complainants who have filed a complaint under the Architectural Barriers Act and have chosen to provide their contact information.

+Make requests to:

 > **Via Mail:**
 >> Office of General Counsel